ajavamind/A3DCamera/README.md

 Latest version: [Version 1.4 A3DCamera Android app](https://drive.google.com/file/d/1xkNVHQ7EOTipQxIqTqoDuHsepO7f5MxE/view?usp=drive_link)

 Download the apk file into the XBeam Pro "Downloads" folder.
-Use the "Files" app to click on the apk file to install it.
+Use the "Files" app to find and click on the A3DCamera apk file in the Downloads folder to install it.
 You will be asked to scan the file for security, respond yes.

-My Beam Pro is in developers mode, but you do not need to be in that mode to install.
+My Beam Pro is in developers mode, but you do not have to be in that mode to install.

+To enter developer mode, press the Settings -> About This device -> Build number (key) 7 times to enter this mode.
+In developer mode, use Settings -> System -> Developer options to turn on USB debugging and use Android Studio or Processing.org Android Mode SDK to download an app

+## AI Vision
+There is code to use a local network small multimodal language AI model to get a caption for the last photo taken.
+Not enabled.

 ## Credits